shreyakmukherjee/Image-Classification-WebApp/README.md

 This project demonstrates image classification using two models: a custom CNN for the CIFAR-10 dataset and a pre-trained MobileNetV2 model.
 The project also includes a Streamlit web interface where users can upload images to classify them using the selected model.

-## Project Structure

-- `cifar10_cnn.py`: Standalone script for training and testing a CNN on the CIFAR-10 dataset.
-- `mobilenet_v2.py`: Standalone script for using the MobileNetV2 model for classification.
-- `app.py`: Streamlit web application to interact with both models and classify uploaded images.
-- `requirements.txt`: Python dependencies for running the project.
-- `README.md`: Description and instructions for the project.
-- `example_image.png` (optional): Sample image for testing.

 ## Table of Contents
 1. [Project Structure](#project-structure)
 2. [Features](#features)